stakezone/nodemonitorsolana/README.md

 The Zabbix server is low on resources and a small size VPS is sufficient.
 However, lags can occur with the log file module.
 Performance problems with the server are mostly caused by the underlying database slowing down the processing.
 Database tuning might improve on the issues as well as changing the default Zabbix server parameters for caching etc.

-Getting the timestamp from the `solana block-time` sometime fails, however it does not affect the purpose of up-time monitoring.
-Occasionally no `avgTime` value can be calculated.
+Getting the timestamp from the `solana block-time` sometime fails causing a block not found error, however it does not affect the purpose of up-time monitoring.
+Occasionally no `avgSlotTime` value can be calculated.